 SPARC is responsible for reviewing proposal cost sharing commitments for compliance with Rice policy and sponsor requirements and for ensuring that needed documentation of cost sharing commitments is available.
 If the proposal commits cost sharing by subawardees, SPARC will ensure that subaward documents require the cost sharing to be certified to Rice.
 If there are changes in cost sharing commitments or providers, the PI should contact SPARC, who will then contact the sponsor as needed.

 At the time of award setup, RCA reviews all proposal and award documents for cost sharing commitments.
 When a commitment is identified, RCA creates a separate project under the award for the cost share expenses.
 RCA reports the cost sharing commitments to the award sponsor.

 Since cost share expenses are being managed as a companion account under the award alongside the external award projects, tracking cost share expenses will be easily done in the iO user interface or in the dashboards.
 It is the responsibility of the PI/ Departmental administrator to ensure that cost shared expenditures are recorded properly when expenses are entered in iO.

 If a cost sharing commitment from a subawardee is required, SPARC includes the provision in the award document that invoices must include cost shared amounts.

 If there are other third party cost sharing commitments in the proposal, SPARC will obtain documentation from the provider that will support the value of the cost sharing.
 At the end of the project, RCA will request PI certification of fulfillment of the third party commitment.

-At the end of the project, RCA prepares a draft of the final cost sharing expenditures.
-In the event that documented cost sharing expenditures are less than the cost sharing commitments, the PI has the following options:
+At the end of the project, in the event that documented cost sharing expenditures are less than the cost sharing commitments, the PI has the following options: